 Contact a Houston Premises Liability Attorney

-If you or a loved one suffered a “slip and fall” injury or was injured on someone else’s property and you suspect it wasn’t your fault, contact the experienced premises liability lawyers at Blass Law.
+If you or a loved one suffered a “slip and fall” injury or was injured on someone else’s property and you suspect it wasn’t your fault, contact A Houston premises liability lawyer at Blass Law.
 We have handled dozens of premises liability and “slip and fall” cases and we know the complicated intricacies of Texas’ premises liability laws.
 Let our premises liability experts handle the insurance companies and get you the best possible settlement for your case.
 Call (713) 225-1900 today or request a consultation online.